Marjan-Moazam/Software-Engineering/README.md

 # ETL HubSpot Service

-A robust ETL (Extract, Transform, Load) service for extracting data from HubSpot CRM and loading it into a SQL Server database.
+A robust service for extracting data from HubSpot CRM and loading it into a SQL Server database.

 ## Overview